softlayer/sl-ember-components/README.md

 *sl-pagination-controller*

 Most usually employed by a controller being used to back an implementation of the *sl-grid* component, this mixin should be used whenever pagination support for a data set is desired.

+Requires either the use of [sl-model](https://github.com/softlayer/sl-model) or the use of a *metaData* property on your Array Controller's model data for the mixin to work correctly.

 **Helpers**